jphmrst/PLC/src/plc/fp/Functional.lagda.md

 ## Fold

+TODO Wait, what does Agda use?  foldr/foldl ?

 An even more powerful higher-order function is called `fold`.
 This function is the inspiration for the `reduce` operation that lies at the heart of Google's map/reduce distributed programming framework.